Your rights when you borrow money

-More about Green Deal finance on www.gov.uk
+You can find more about Green Deal finance on GOV.UK.

 Under a hire purchase or a conditional sale agreement you do not own the goods until you have paid them off in full.
 This means you can end the agreement and return the goods at any time.
 However, you may still owe money depending on how much you have paid so far.

 For more information about ending a hire purchase or conditional sale agreement.